chaoskagami/corbenik/README.txt

 New 3DS (Native FIRM, 11.0):
   http://nus.cdn.c.shop.nintendowifi.net/ccs/download/0004013820000002/00000021

+Note that this is only a recommendation - you can supply near any valid firmware file for your console.

 You'll need the firmkey for it as well unless you have decrypted your firmware, and it should be placed at `/corbenik/keys/native.key`.
 I can't tell you how to get it obviously, but a good place to start may be an older version of Plailect's